You’re thinking you might benefit from “healing your gut” and you’re ready to cut grains and more out of your life.

 If you don’t see any change in your health or well being so quickly, don’t despair.
 You’re not out anything just because you didn’t learn something the first week.

-Most people would recommend sticking with an elimination diet for at least a month to really know if getting rid of that food will make a difference for you.
+Most people would recommend sticking with an elimination diet meal plan for at least a month to really know if getting rid of that food will make a difference for you.

 For starters, elimination diets are really, really hard.
 It’s so easy to make a little mistake, to eat a food that unbeknownst to you includes an ingredient you’re trying to avoid.